dmp1ce/Vagrant-Fig-base/README.md

 fig run --rm test echo 'Welcome to busybox'
 ```

-How to add your own fig project to this base.
+How to add your own Fig project to this base.
 From your host, outside of Vagrant.

 ```